 Meanwhile, all handsets and media tablets are currently equipped with a set of codes that tell the wireless network which tasks each mobile device is capable of performing.
 This unique set of codes is known as a mobile equipment identifier (MEID) or international mobile equipment identifier (IMEI).

 The FCC is urging U.S. consumers to write down the make, model number and unique device identification number of the mobile products they purchase.
-This is the information they will need to report to the police in the event their device is ever lost or stolen.
+This is the they will need to report to the police in the event their device is ever lost or stolen.

 International Cooperation Required